graphql/graphql-over-http/spec/GraphQLOverHTTP.md

   names and the values of which are the variable values
 - {extensions} - an optional object (map)

+All other property names are reserved for future expansion; if implementors need to add additional information to a request they MUST do so via other means, the RECOMMENDED approach is to add an implementor-scoped entry to the {extensions}
+object.

 ### Example

 If we wanted to execute the following GraphQL query: